 The popularity of gold as an asset comes from the fact that its fundamentally limited supply gives it intrinsic value.
 However, as the world economy gradually moved off the gold standard throughout the 1900s, countries have been free to print currency as they see fit and use various tools or mechanisms to control the money supply artificially.

 Ever since the Great Financial Crisis, most of the major countries in the West were forced to print money to protect their economies and bring interest rates to near-zero levels to promote spending.
 The effects of such monetary and fiscal policy are that most economies enter inflationary periods due to excessive money supply, cheap debt, and lower savings rates.
 Just as the global economy was reeling from the damage done by the Great Financial Crisis and interest rates were gradually increasing, the pandemic struck, and another money printing and low-interest-rate cycle commenced.
 This has pushed inflation to record-high levels.

-Due to such excessive amounts of money printing and other economic measures to boost money supply, many question the value of a traditional government-issued currency as historically high inflation and money printing is eroding its value.
-The fact that 25% of the total US dollars in circulation were printed/artificially created in just in 2020 is enough to drive the point home.
-This puts investors in a tricky place as bank savings rates lagging significantly in inflation, and stock markets are risky to invest all savings.
+Due to such excessive amounts of money printing and other economic measures to boost the money supply, many people question the value of a traditional government-issued currency as historically high inflation, and money printing is eroding its value.
+The fact that 25% of the total US dollars in circulation were printed/artificially created in 2020 is enough to drive the point home.
+This puts investors in a tricky place as bank savings rates lag significantly in inflation, and stock markets are too risky to invest all of your savings.
 The current inflation rate in Canada was 3.1% in June, while the bank savings rate is about 1%.
 While equity markets have performed tremendously well since the pandemic, a low-correlation inflation-beating hedge is necessary for every investor.